kemccall/Bat-Ray-Buoy/README.md

 ## Hardware List

 * Arduino 101 (if I did this again I'd used a [Particle.io devise] (https://www.particle.io/products/hardware/electron-cellular-2g-3g-lte), which can replace both the Arduino AND the GSM board cheaper and simpler!
 The only reason we used the Arduino 101 was because our marketing department wouldn't pay for a non Intel device.
 This ultimately led to so many complications that the project was never fully completed.
+You must use this!
 * Arduino GSM shield (if you must)
 * Battery w/solar charger would be nice.
 * Amphenol TSW-10 (5 V) or TSD-10 (3 V) turbidity sensor.
 I think the 5 volt works better just due to allowing a wider range of variation.
 These are used in household washing machines and cost about $3 each.
 I spent a lot of time working with these and characterizing them under different conditions (3.3V supplies vs 5V, temperature extremes and such).
 Data sheets can be found here (https://www.mouser.com/ProductDetail/Amphenol-Advanced-Sensors/TSD-10?qs=cmBPKiaX3MylKvR%252bTrNAhw%3D%3D)